KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-card.md

 ## CardsListView

-A [`Kirigami.CardsListView`](docs:kirigami2;CardsListView) is a list view that can be used with [`Kirigami.AbstractCard`](docs:kirigami2;AbstractCard) components.
+A [Kirigami.CardsListView](docs:kirigami2;CardsListView) is a list view that can be used with [AbstractCard](docs:kirigami2;AbstractCard) components.

-A `Kirigami.CardsListView` will stretch child cards to its own width.
+A [CardsListView](docs:kirigami2;CardsListView) will stretch child cards to its own width.
 This component should therefore only be used with cards which will look good at any horizontal size.
-Using a `Kirigami.CardsListView` the `Kirigami.Card` component is discouraged, unless it has `Qt.Horizontal` as its `headerOrientation` property.
+Use of a [Card](docs:kirigami2;Card) component inside it is discouraged, unless it has [Qt.Horizontal](docs:qtcore;Qt::Orientation) as its [headerOrientation](docs:kirigami2;templates::AbstractCard::headerOrientation) property.

-The choice between using this view with `Kirigami.AbstractCard` components or a conventional `ListView` with [`AbstractListItem`](docs:kirigami2;AbstractListItem)/[BasicListItem](docs:kirigami2;BasicListItem) components is purely an aesthetic one.
+The choice between using this view with [AbstractCard](docs:kirigami2;AbstractCard) components or a conventional [ListView](docs:qtquick;QtQuick.ListView) with [AbstractListItem](docs:kirigami2;AbstractListItem)/[BasicListItem](docs:kirigami2;BasicListItem) components is purely an aesthetic one.

 {{< sections >}}